Basic views on corporate governance

 The Company is well aware that ensuring equitable and highly transparent business practices constitutes a key managerial issue, and accordingly strives to enhance its corporate governance practices by taking action with respect to appropriately allocating resources, accelerating the decision-making process, and ensuring strict compliance.

-The Company adopts the company with board of company auditors structure of corporate governance pursuant to the Companies Act of Japan.
+The Company adopts the company with board of Audit & Supervisory Board system structure of corporate governance pursuant to the Companies Act of Japan.

 Election and Term of Office of Directors